Cosmo801/CITS3002-Routing-Project/Readme.txt

 By William Knight 21722128

+'The goal of this project is to develop a server application to manage the data and permit queries about bus and train routes, such as those in the Transperth transport network.
+By successfully completing the project, you will have a greater understanding of the standard TCP and UDP protocols running over IP, communication between web-browsers and application programs using HTTP and HTML, and will have developed a simple text-based protocol to make and reply to queries for distributed information.' - Project Description

+This project basically simulates how routing can work in the real world.
+Each StationServer (Router) has a known path to adjacent StationServers (A bus trip).
+In order to travel from destination A to B several hops may be required - these hops are symbolized by a bus trip and the router is symbolized by the bus station.

 1. Implementation 1 - JAVA - Located in src folder
 Compile with javac StationJava.java if need to recompile Will only read timetables in the src/timetables folder